Siddhant-Goswami/100xDiscovery/README.md

----
-title: 100xdiscovery
-emoji: 🐨
-colorFrom: blue
-colorTo: indigo
-sdk: streamlit
-sdk_version: 1.29.0
-app_file: app.py
-pinned: false
-license: mit
----

-Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference

-# 100xEngineers Discovery Platform Monorepo 🚀
+# 100xEngineers Discovery Platform 🚀

-This monorepo contains both the backend and frontend components of the 100xEngineers Discovery Platform.
+A platform for discovering and connecting with engineers based on their technical skills, AI expertise, and collaboration interests.
+Built with FastAPI and Streamlit.

 ## Project Structure